PrizeRebel is a website where you get rewarded for performing various online activities. They can range from:

 That’s pretty straightforward and you don’t have to wonder exactly how far you have to go when completing an offer.

 One of the best features of PrizeRebel is how it’s goal-oriented.
 The website cleverly uses the S.M.A.R.T. goals – Specific, Measurable, Actionable, Realistic, and Time-bound.
 To complete the Level 1 Challenge, you need 140 points.
 You have around 5 hours to complete this challenge.
-There’s a timer and bar graph to show your progress, so there’s no question how many more points you need.
+There is a timer and bar graph to show your progress, so there’s no question how many more points you need.

 Once you complete your daily challenge, you get extra points and a badge – certainly not earth shattering, but it’s a fun way to keep track of your progress and motivate you to earn points faster.

 Another positive thing about PrizeRebel is that you won’t find too many complaints online about its legitimacy.
-Of course, some people will always complain and have bad experience with any survey site.
+Of course, some people will always complain and have a bad experience with any survey site.
 PrizeRebel is not immune to negative reviews, but as far as whether it’s a scam or not, you’ll find fair assessments.

 The Cons of PrizeRebel

-This isn’t specific to PrizeRebel; it’s the fact of any survey site that getting a matching survey can be a test in patience.
+This particular con isn’t specific to PrizeRebel; it’s a reality with any survey site that getting a matching survey can be a test in patience.
 You can fill out 10 or more pre-survey questions just to be hit with “You don’t qualify for this survey.”

 (The dreaded “This opportunity was not a good match with your demographics” screen)

 The ever-so upbeat message, “You can still get a survey approved.
 Continue below!” encourages you to try harder to qualify.
 Again, this fault is not unique to PrizeRebel, but it can get frustrating.
 Some links to surveys or downloading games are broken, which can add to your frustration.

 (if you want to use a site that is more likely to have surveys available, click here to check out MySurvey)

 How to Optimize Your Experience of PrizeRebel